Pleasant Lake (New London, New Hampshire)

 Pleasant Lake is a 602 acre lake in the town of New London, Merrimack County, New Hampshire, United States.
 The village of Elkins is located at the east end of the lake, next to its outlet.
 Water from Pleasant Lake flows east to the Blackwater River, a tributary of the Contoocook River, and ultimately the Merrimack River.

 Fishing

 The lake is classified as a cold- and warmwater fishery, with observed species including brook trout, landlocked salmon, smallmouth bass, chain pickerel, and horned pout.
 The state record landlocked salmon was caught in Pleasant Lake in 1914 (36", 18 lb, 8 oz).

 Island

 There is an island on the lake which on old maps has the name "Granite Friends Island" but is better known today as "Blueberry Island."
-It is a destination for boaters and a picnickers.
+It is a destination for boaters and picnickers.

 Beaches

 Elkins Beach is a New London town beach, which, like the village of Elkins, is located near the outlet of Pleasant Lake.
 This beach is the primary swimming location on the lake for town residents and their families.